jdhall75/pyrancid/README.md

 # pyrancid
-RANCID network backups in python.... with a twist
+RANCID style network backups in python.... with a twist